jpacsai/drum-machine-app/README.md

 ## Description
 A desktop drum machine app with similar functionality to this [codepen](https://codepen.io/freeCodeCamp/full/MJyNMd).
+The task was to fulfill the [user stories](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-drum-machine/) to successfully complete the project.

+## Live link
+Open the page directly from [here](https://jpacsai.github.io/drum-machine-app/)

 ## Installation
 The system expected to have the following dependencies installed